KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

 Advanced AI,
 especially **APSI and beyond**,
-can reflect the human mind’s structure,
+can reflect the human mind's structure,
 but with amplified **pattern recognition**
 and recall.